SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 This means that the SyntheticEvent object will be reused and all properties will be nullified after the event handler has been called.

-For example, this will not work because we cannot access the event in **async** way.
+For example, this will not work because we cannot access the event in the **async** way.

 ```js
 function handleChange(e) {